 The one with two antlers is the female Bìxié.
 This type is responsible for safeguarding wealth.
 In feng shui, the female Piyao is also especially helpful in warding off bad luck from offending Tai Sui.

-Most Pixiu jewelry today features the male type.
-But, you can also find bracelets that include both the male and female genders, which are used to attract and secure wealth.
+Many Pixiu jewelry today features only one type.
+However, you can also find bracelets that include both the male and female genders, which are used to attract and secure wealth.
+Most double Pixiu bracelets in the market right now consider the amulets as male and female.

 Some of the benefits of Pixiu include: